 7. Odyssey Fun Farm—Tinley Park, IL

 The Odyssey Fun Farm boasts 110 acres of fun.
 You’ll find a bounce house, barnyard zoo, duck races, hayrides, and pony rides.
 In addition to picking fresh vegetables and pumpkins grown on the farm, kids can ride the adorable cow train, fly on a zip line, or jump through the pillowy jumpy in the summer.
-In the fall, there's find a corn box to play in as well as a pumpkin house and hay pyramid.
+In the fall, there's a corn box to play in as well as a pumpkin house and hay pyramid.
 The inflatable kid's zone features a carousel, bounce houses, and basketball toss.
 There are different zones and activities separated nicely by age group here.
 Bring big appetites for some delicious homemade treats from the farm.

 8. The Children’s Farm—Palos Park, IL